containers/crun-vm/README.md

 This is an **experimental** [OCI Runtime] that enables [Podman] and [Docker] to run VM images.
-The objective is to make running VMs (in simple configurations) as easy as running containers.
+The objective is to make running VMs (in simple configurations) as easy as running containers, using standard container tooling and (mostly) standard options and without the need to go in-depth into virtualization technologies like libvirt.

 ## Installing